 Back home black girls and women tend to have close-knit ties that provide nurture in difficult times.
 Sometimes we will hear hushed whispers of rumors that a distant relative, neighbor, coworker etc. is a little crazy.
 And if it’s someone we love all sorts of stories are conjured up to cover up an innocent truth that is perceived as a shameful secret.

 All too often black women are the pillars of their families and communities, to the extent that we have a tendency to sacrifice our own well-being.
-With children, parents, siblings, religious communities, colleagues, employers, employees, neighbors and the like each relying on us for one thing or another we find ourselves at the bottom of our priority list.
+With children, parents, siblings, religious communities, colleagues, employers, employees, neighbours and the like each relying on us for one thing or another we find ourselves at the bottom of our priority list.
 For generations we have been responsible for the care of those around us, straining ourselves to care for everyone else at our own expense.

-Somewhere down the line the favored compliment to pay a black woman became that she is ‘strong’ – a characteristic forced upon us and so-called badge of honor for surviving despite the oppressive forces against us.
+Somewhere down the line the favoured compliment to pay a black woman became that she is ‘strong’ – a characteristic forced upon us and so-called badge of honour for surviving despite the oppressive forces against us.
 Blavity guest writer Tori Smith put it best “Through the ideal of the strong Black woman, African-American women are subject not only to historically rooted racist and sexist characterizations of Black women as a group but also a matrix of unrealistic interracial expectations that construct Black women as unshakable, unassailable and naturally strong.”

 We also became defined as ‘angry’ – an emotion that is almost an inevitable response to the daily assaults black women face.
 Anger is a natural reaction to injustices committed against oneself, especially when they disregard our basic humanity.
 Strong and angry are characteristics derived from our emotions.
 A strong woman is one that has fortified herself, one that has learnt to absorb the continuous attack to her body and soul with grace.
 These emotions wreck havoc on our physical wellbeing as well, another sign that our health is holistic.
 Physical health cannot exist without mental health any more than mental health can exist without physical health.